devalexanderdaza/multi-captcha-solver/README.md

 - **🧩 Multi-Provider Support**: Built-in support for the most popular captcha services.
 - **🛡️ Unified Interface**: Use the same code to talk to different services.
 Switch providers by changing just one line!
+- **🦾 Resilient & Robust**: Automatic retry system with exponential backoff and custom error handling.
+- **🌐 Modern Support**: Solves ImageToText, reCAPTCHA v2/v3, hCaptcha and more.
+- **🕵️ Proxy Support**: Send your proxies to solving services for complex scraping tasks.
-- **💯 Strictly Typed**: Developed 100% in TypeScript for more robust and predictable code.
+- **💯 Strictly Typed**: Developed 100% in TypeScript for safer and more predictable code.
-- **🌐 Modern Stack**: Built with ES Modules, the latest standard for JavaScript modules.
-- **🤝 Extensible by Design**: Engineered to make adding new providers incredibly simple.

 ## 🛠️ Supported Services

 - [x] 2Captcha
 - [x] Anti-Captcha
-- _... and more coming soon!
-(Want to add one?
-See how to contribute!)_
+- _... and more coming soon!_

 ## 📦 Installation